vmware-tanzu/tanzu-dev-portal/content/guides/gs-tap-on-kind-pt2.md

 ---
-title:  "Getting Started with VMware Tanzu Application Platform Beta on KIND, part 2"
+title: Getting Started with VMware Tanzu Application Platform Beta on KIND, part 2
-linkTitle: "Getting Started with VMware Tanzu Application Platform Beta on KIND, part 2"
+linkTitle: Getting Started with VMware Tanzu Application Platform Beta on KIND, part 2
 description: A guide for installing the VMware Tanzu Application Platform Beta locally, on KIND
 parent: tanzu application platform
 weight: 1
-topics:
-- CI-CD
-- Kubernetes
 tags:
 - tanzu application platform
 - kind
-# Author(s)
+- CI-CD
+- Kubernetes
 team:
 - Tony Vetter
-date: "2021-09-14"
+date: '2021-09-14'
-lastmod: "2021-09-14"
+lastmod: '2021-09-14'
 ---

 In my [previous post](https://tanzu.vmware.com/developer/blog/getting-started-with-vmware-tanzu-application-platform-beta-1-on-kind-part-1/) you were introduced to the individual parts that make up the VMware Tanzu Application Platform, and how they come together to build a powerful development platform.
 In this post, you will learn the install process that locally deploys this platform on [KIND](https://kind.sigs.k8s.io).